Brother Theodore: Success

-Theodore's career as a monologuist began in California in the late 1940s, with dramatic Poe recitals.
-He moved to New York City, and by the 1950s, his monologues, now darkly humorous, had attracted a cult following.
-In 1958, he presented a one-man show that promoted the idea that human beings should walk on all fours.
+Theodore's career as a monologuist began in California in the mid-1940s, with dramatic Poe recitals and darkly humorous monologues.
+A 1946 advertisement lists "Theodore" (not yet "Brother Theodore") performing "A One Man Show of Sinister and Diabolical Humor" weekly at the Gateway Playhouse on Sunset Boulevard.
+He moved to New York City, and by the 1950s, he had attracted a cult following.
+In 1958, he presented a one-man show that promoted "quadrupedism", the idea that human beings should walk on all fours.
 Jay Landesman booked him at St. Louis' Crystal Palace during the 1960s.
 In the early 1960s, he frequently performed at the Café Bizarre in New York's Greenwich Village (106 W 3rd Street).
 He reached a wider audience through television, with 36 appearances on The Merv Griffin Show in the 1960s and '70s, and was also a guest on The Tonight Show Starring Johnny Carson, The Dick Cavett Show, and The Joey Bishop Show.
 After his nightclub and TV appearances in the 1950s and '60s waned, he retired in the mid-1970s.